 Forklifts and other powered industrial trucks have seen a renewed focus recently with the observance of National Forklift Safety Day, a revised ANSI lift truck industry standard and a regulatory agenda item to revise the OSHA standard.

-According to Bureau of Labor Statistics data, there are nearly 543,000 industrial truck operators in the workforce.
-From 2011 to 2015, there was an annual average of 75 PIT-related fatalities and more than 54,000 injury cases that involved days away from work.
+According to Bureau of Labor Statistics data, nearly 543,000 industrial truck operators are in the workforce.
+From 2011 to 2015, an average of 75 powered industrial truck-related fatalities occurred each year, and more than 54,000 injuries that involved cases with days away from work were recorded.
 Further, from Jan.
 1, 2015, through Feb.
-28, 2017, employers made more than 800 serious injury reports to Federal OSHA about cases in which a forklift or other PIT was involved in a worker amputation, hospitalization, loss of eye or fatal incident.
+28, 2017, employers made more than 800 serious injury reports to federal OSHA about cases in which a forklift or other powered industrial truck was involved in a worker amputation, hospitalization, loss of eye or fatal incident.

 Join us as we answer some of the tough questions regarding forklift safety and compliance.
 We’ll cover:

-Travis Rhoden, Senior Editor, Workplace Safety, J. J. Keller & Associates, Inc.
+Travis Rhoden, EHS Senior Editor, J. J. Keller & Associates, Inc.

-Travis Rhoden has been an editor with J. J. Keller for more than 20 years.
+Travis Rhoden has been an editor with J. J. Keller and Associates since 1997.
 He specializes in the areas of safety management and auditing.
-Before joining J. J. Keller, he worked as a safety manager for a Midwest-based manufacturer of heavy-duty trucks and buses.
-He holds a master’s in loss prevention and safety administration from Eastern Kentucky University.
+Before joining J. J. Keller, Travis worked as a safety manager for a Midwest-based manufacturer of heavy-duty trucks and buses.
+He holds a master’s degree in loss prevention and safety administration from Eastern Kentucky University.

-Mark Stromme, Editor, Workplace Safety, J. J. Keller & Associates, Inc.
+Mark Stromme, EHS Senior Editor, J. J. Keller & Associates, Inc.